rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 > Gets a value that indicates whether the content is in HTML or text format.

 When I tried to use it, this property was always `undefined`, I never seen it using the developer tools either.
 A version incompatibility?
-I do not think it is, I am using online office and the latest office.js.
+I do not think it is, I am using online office and the latest available office.js (@types/office-js@1.0.221).

 _Seems like _office.js_ types sometimes lie._